qreceperen/BuffaloUP-Accounting/README.md

   3. Get Expense Budget records filtered by the selected Fiscal Year.
   4. Loop through records to calculate total amounts.
   5. Display the calculated actual money on the home screen.

+NOTLAR:
+1. Recurring Donation lar kisinin verdigi himmet sozudur.
+(Mostly)
+2.

+PROBLEMS
+1. When an Income made there is a flow updated total amount received.
+Lets say person A made 100, 50, 25 recurring amount.
+Total amount received = 175.
+But when we delete one of the record
+Total amount received stays as 175.
+Because flow triggers when create or update happens.
+When we update any income trigger works and total amount received = 150.
+But we need to find a way when any income is deleted make auto calculation.
+2.